-House OKs plan to open secret information to Michigan’s auditor general
+House OKs plan to open secret info to auditor general

 Lansing — The state House unanimously approved Tuesday a bill that would let the state Auditor General’s office gather and review confidential state information in a push for more transparency.